Armenian genocide and the Holocaust: Comparison

-Comparing the aftermath of the two cases, Vahagn Avedian points out how the Armenian Genocide and the Holocaust are intertwined, not only in regard to the impacted they have had on their respective affected nations (perpetrators and victims), but also how their memories have affected each other.
-The Armenian case have had an evident impact on both the perpetrating German elite during World War II as well as its legal aftermath, when the United Nations War Crimes Commission in its 1948 report used the Armenian massacres as an example of Crimes Against Humanity and thereby a precedent for the Nuremberg Charter's Article 6 as the basis for the impending review of the UN Genocide Convention.
-In turn, the Holocaust has been present in almost every aspect of the recognition process of the Armenian Genocide, invoked by both camps when advocating for a wider political recognition aligned with the scholarly consensus as well as its denial.
-The process of the politics of memory of each case has, although quite diametrically, had a significant role in shaping post WWI Turkey's and post-WWII Germany's national identity and narrative respectively, the former based on denial and history revisionism while the latter has chosen recognition of the wrongdoing and its consequences.
+In his comparison of the aftermath of the two cases of genocide, Vahagn Avedian wrote that the Armenian genocide and the Holocaust are intertwined, not only with regard to the impact which they have had on their respective affected nations (perpetrators and victims), they are also intertwined with regard to how memories of them have affected those nations.
+The Armenian genocide made an evident impact on the perpetrating German elite during World War II and it also made an impact on the legal aftermath of the war, when the United Nations War Crimes Commission cited the Armenian massacres as an example of Crimes Against Humanity in its 1948 report and thereby cited it as a precedent for Article 6 of the Nuremberg Charter', which was the basis for the impending review of the UN's Genocide Convention.
+In turn, the Holocaust has been present in almost every aspect of the recognition process of the Armenian genocide, the Holocaust has been invoked by both camps, in alignment with the scholarly consensus, advocates of recognition of the Armenian genocide have invoked the Holocaust whenever they have advocated wider political recognition of the Armenian genocide, and deniers of the Armenian genocide have also invoked the Holocaust.
+The process of the politics of memory of each case has, although quite diametrically, had a significant role in shaping the national identities and narratives of post WWI Turkey and post-WWII Germany, the former nation's national identity and narrative have both been shaped by denial and revisionism and the latter nation's national identity and narrative have both been shaped by its decision to recognize its past wrongdoings as well as the consequences of them.